 - Room or cabin cancellation must be received 21 days or more in advance to be eligible for refund.

-- If other rooms are not booked of a date you can book additional rooms.
+- If other rooms are not booked within 10 days of your booking you may book additional rooms.

 - Maximum stay for a sleeping room or cabin is 5 consecutive nights.